Maintaining a daily journal¶

 template = "daily.md"

-Next, create a template file under .zk/templates/daily.md
+Next, create a template file under .zk/templates/daily.md to render the note

 content.
 Here we used the date again to generate a title like “February 16,